 The public and professionals can make appeals to the health care professional ethical boards.
 These complaints should be filed with the request that the board issue a decision that restores the high standards of ethical behavior in health care.
 Although initially, it is unlikely that these boards will make any ruling that adversely impacts a major financial interest within the profession, they will respond eventually to public pressure.

 Some change will come through the malpractice lawsuits.
 While ethics are different than illegal behavior, unethical practices can be used to show that treatment was below the standards of good practice and, consequently, can raise malpractice judgments.

 The greatest immediate impact will come through the media.
-Journalists are sensitive to the unethical treatment of the sick and vulnerable patient and will help create public pressure on the managed care industry.
+Journalists are sensitive to the unethical treatment of sick and vulnerable patients and will help create public pressure on the managed care industry.

 As public pressure builds, it can eventually overpower the lobbying of the managed care industry and relief can be obtained in legislation.
 The electorate can change public policy.

 Although, as one individual, a person may feel powerless, many people joining together in a consumer and professional movement offers the greatest hope of changing the current system that is putting corporate profits ahead of honesty, ethics, and quality health care.
 Together we can begin by speaking out and saying that these eleven practices are unethical and wrong.
 We can say, “Stop it!”
 We can overcome the ethical abuses of managed care.